TwistyCodes/lab02repo/README.md

-When you want to succeed as bad as you want to breathe, then you'll be successfull
+When you want to succeed as bad as you want to breathe, then you'll be successfull!!!